Nachoxt17/solidity-hardhat-ether.js-base-project/README.md

 slither .
 ```

-:hammer_and_wrench: You can Install Mythril Analyzer and use it to Audit the Solidity Smart Contracts:
+:hammer_and_wrench: For a More Detailed Audit of the Solidity Smart Contracts, you can Install and Use Mythril Analyzer:
 - Installation(Always use Linux Ubuntu/WSL 2.0 If Possible):
 ```sh
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh